 The year of the pandemic posed a big obstacle for many markets, but not for the Turkish one that boomed 67.4% back over the 700k mark, staying above it for the following two years.

 The Turkish market fell 6.0% to 782,283 sales in 2022.
 This isn’t a big problem for the market, that following the pandemic jumped back up into a healthy position over the 700k level.
-In fact the Turkish market is holding well considering the global environment: overall prices for cars having increased, mainly due to a disruption in global supply-chains, caused by a lack of raw materials for the production of micro-chips.
+In fact the Turkish market is holding well considering the global environment: overall prices for cars having increased, mainly due to a disruption in global supply-chains, caused by a lack of raw materials for the production of microchips.

-The Turkish Vehicle Market in 2023 totalled 1.24 Million registrations (+57.8%)
+In 2023 the market reached 1.24 Million registrations (+57.8%)

 Tables with sales figures